 The NVMREG<1:0> control bits determine if the access will be to Data EEPROM Memory locations.
 PFM locations or User IDs, Configuration bits, Rev ID and Device ID.
 When NVMREG<1:0> = 00, any subsequent operations will operate on the Data EEPROM Memory.
 When NVMREG<1:0> = 10, any subsequent operations will operate on the program memory.
-When NVMREG<1:0> = x1, any subsequent operations will operate on the Configuration bits, User IDs, Rev ID and Device ID.
+When NVMREG<1:0> = x1, any subsequent operations will operate on the program memory.
+When NVMREG<1:0> = x1, any subsequent operations will operate on the Data Device ID.